The Double Transpose of the Ruelle Operator: Introduction

 Before presenting the precise definition of the Ruelle operator, we need to introduce some more notation.
-Let $(E,d)$ denote a general compact metric space which is sometimes called the state space, and fix a Borel probability measure $p:\mathscr{B}(E)\to [0,1]$ defined on $E$ having full support.
-We refer to this measure $p$ as the {\it a-priori} measure.
-Consider the infinite Cartesian product (on the half-line) $\Omega=E^{\mathbb{N}}$, and let $\sigma:\Omega\to\Omega$ be the left shift map.
-As usual we write $C(\Omega)\equiv C(\Omega,\mathbb{R})$ to denote the space of all real continuous functions defined on $\Omega$.
-Finally for a fixed potential $f\in C(\Omega)$, we define the Ruelle operator $\mathscr{L}_{f}:C(\Omega)\to C(\Omega)$ as being the linear operator that sends a continuous function $\varphi$ to another continuous function $\mathscr{L}_{f}\varphi$, which is given by the following expression
+Let $(E,d_{E})$ denote a general compact metric space which is sometimes called the state space, and fix a Borel probability measure $p:\mathscr{B}(E)\to [0,1]$ defined on $E$, having full support.
+This condition will be important later, when we will talk about the extension of the Ruelle operator to $L^1(\nu)\equiv L^1(X,\mathscr{B}(X),\nu)$.
+We refer to this measure $p$ as the {\it a priori} measure.
+Consider the infinite product space (on the half-line) $X=E^{\mathbb{N}}$, endowed with any metric $d:X\times X\to [0,\infty)$ inducing the product topology, and let $\sigma:X\to X$ be the left shift map.
+As usual we write $C(X)\equiv C(X,\mathbb{R})$ to denote the space of all real continuous functions defined on $X$ and always assume that it is endowed with its standard norm $\|\cdot\|_{\infty}$.

-\begin{remark} Despite its appearance, we emphasize that even in the simplest possible setting where $\Omega$ is infinite, the Ruelle operator $\mathscr{L}_{f}$ is a not a Hilbert-Schmidt operator.
-For example, if $M=\{1,\ldots,n\}$, $p$ is the normalized counting measure, and the potential $f$ is any $\gamma$-H\"older continuous function such that $f(x)\neq 0$ for all $x\in\Omega$, then the spectrum of $\mathscr{L}_{f}$ always contains an open ball with positive small enough radius, see \cite[Theorem 1.5]{MR1793194}. \end{remark}